ionic-team/capacitor-site/pages/docs/v3/ios/custom-code.md

 }
 ```

-The `@objc` decorators are required to make sure Capacitor's runtime (which must use Obj-C for dynamic plugin support) can see it.
+> The `@objc` decorators are required to make sure Capacitor's runtime (which must use Objective-C for dynamic plugin support) can see it.

+### `MyPlugin.m`

-Next, you'll need to create a new Objective-C file (with a `.m` extension, _not_ `.h`!) corresponding to your plugin (such as `MyPlugin.m`).
-Important: you _must_ use the New File dialog in Xcode to do this.
-You'll then be prompted by Xcode to create a Bridging Header, which you should do.
+Next, create a `MyPlugin.m` file the same way, but choose **Objective-C** in the window.
+Leave the **File Type** as **Empty File**.
+If prompted by Xcode to create a Bridging Header, click **Create Bridging Header**.

-Finally, register the plugin by adding the required Capacitor plugin macros into your new `.m` file:
+> Using Xcode to create native files is recommended because it ensures the references are added to the project appropriately.
+>
+> These changes to project files should be committed to your project along with the new files themselves.

+Copy the following Swift code into `MyPlugin.m`:

 ```objectivec
 #import <Capacitor/Capacitor.h>